 Join a local matsuri

 A matsuri is a traditional Japanese festival which is a fantastic way to dive into history and culture.
-You’ll get involved in that community spirit that even Tokyites love.
+You’ll get involved in that community spirit that even Tokyoites love.
 Festivals are held throughout the year in many parts of the city and celebrate everything from seasons to local deities.

 Matsuris are free to attend because they’re community events, meant to bring people together.
 You don’t need a ticket, just show up and enjoy the festivities.
 They often feature elaborate floats and traditional music.
 You’ll see participants dressed in yukata (summer kimono) or happi coats.